Castle Story 5

-At Harlech Castle in Wales, three garderobe chutes are visible, two on the left built into the castle wall and one in the turret on the right.
+At Harlech Castle in Wales, three garderobe chutes are visible (the above photo), two on the left built into the castle wall and one in the turret on the right.
 The one on the right is of special interest to castle historians: it is called a corbelled (that is, built out) latrine turret and is similar to those found in castles of the Savoy (an old region where Switzerland, France, and Italy now intersect).

 This wall above on the left is part of the tower keep at Conisbrough Castle in northern England.
 Two latrine chutes are clear.
 One at the bottom of the photo, one (that looks more like a small fireplace) near the top.
 Both sent waste to the base of the keep outside the castle.
 The photo on the right shows what the upper garderobe at Conisbrough looks like today.
 The view looking down through the toilet seat is still breathtaking.

 Chinon Castle in the Loire Valley of France is rich with history.
 Joan of Arc, for example, was once imprisoned there, though not in this building (which is the gatehouse).
 But enough about history, let's move on to the garderobes.
 In the above left photo, you can see a nice one on the right of the wall facing you (next to the lower pair of windows).
 The right photo gives you a closer view of the garderobe.
 It was corbelled out from the wall and designed so that the waste just barely fell outside the castle wall.